 To assist developers determine whether or not the BAM is required, Umwelt have developed the BAM Threshold Tool.
 Please follow the questions below using your site specific details:

-Umwelt currently has four Accredited BAM Assessors and a further three ecologists anticipating accreditation under the BC Act, ready to take up the challenge of a completely revised ecological assessment process.
-For further detail on our accredited assessors and our BAM services visit our Biodiversity Assessment page, or for comprehensive feedback on how the new NSW biodiversity legislation might affect the project development process in NSW, please contact Travis Peake – Practice Leader Ecology on (02)4950 5322 or firstname.lastname@example.org
+Umwelt has ten Accredited BAM Assessors ready to take up the challenge of a completely revised ecological assessment process.
+For further detail on our accredited assessors and our BAM services visit our Biodiversity Assessment page, or for comprehensive feedback on how the new NSW biodiversity legislation might affect the project development process in NSW, please contact Travis Peake – National Ecology Leader on 1300 793 267 or firstname.lastname@example.org